 Interpretation of Data: The Use of Dashboards Bridging The Gap

-As we have seen, quantitative and qualitative methods are distinct types of data analyses.
-Both offer a varying degree of return on investment (ROI) regarding data investigation, testing and decision-making.
-Because of their differences, it is important to understand how dashboards can be implemented to bridge the quantitative and qualitative information gap.
-How are digital data dashboard solutions playing a key role in merging the data disconnect?
-Here are a few of the ways:
+As we have seen, quantitative and qualitative methods are distinct types of data interpretation and analysis.
+Both offer a varying degree of return on investment (ROI) regarding data investigation, testing, and decision-making.
+But how do you mix the two and prevent a data disconnect?
+The answer is professional data dashboards.

 1) Connecting and blending data.
 With today’s pace of innovation, it is no longer feasible (nor desirable) to have bulk data centrally located.
 As businesses continue to globalize and borders continue to dissolve, it will become increasingly important for businesses to possess the capability to run diverse data analyses absent the limitations of location.
 Data dashboards decentralize data without compromising on the necessary speed of thought while blending both quantitative and qualitative data.
 Whether you want to measure customer trends or organizational performance, you now have the capability to do both without the need for a singular selection.

 2) Mobile Data.
 Related to the notion of “connected and blended data” is that of mobile data.
 In today’s digital world, employees are spending less time at their desks and simultaneously increasing production.
-This is made possible by the fact that mobile solutions for analytical tools are no longer standalone.
+This is made possible because mobile solutions for analytical tools are no longer standalone.
 Today, mobile analysis applications seamlessly integrate with everyday business tools.
-In turn, both quantitative and qualitative data are now available on demand where they’re needed, when they’re needed and how they’re needed.
+In turn, both quantitative and qualitative data are now available on-demand where they’re needed, when they’re needed, and how they’re needed via interactive online dashboards.

 3) Visualization.
-Data dashboards are merging the data gap between qualitative and quantitative methods of interpretation of data, through the science of visualization.
-Dashboard solutions come “out of the box” well-equipped to create easy-to-understand data demonstrations.
-Modern online data visualization tools provide a variety of color and filter patterns, encourage user interaction and are engineered to help enhance future trend predictability.
+Data dashboards merge the data gap between qualitative and quantitative data interpretation methods through the science of visualization.
+Dashboard solutions come “out of the box” and are well-equipped to create easy-to-understand data demonstrations.
+Modern online data visualization tools provide a variety of color and filter patterns, encourage user interaction, and are engineered to help enhance future trend predictability.
 All of these visual characteristics make for an easy transition among data methods – you only need to find the right types of data visualization to tell your data story the best way possible.

 **click to enlarge**

-To see more data analysis and interpretation examples, visit our library of business dashboards.
+To see more data analysis and interpretation examples for different industries and functions, visit our library of business dashboards.

 The importance of data interpretation is undeniable.
-Dashboards not only bridge the information gap between traditional data interpretation methods and technology, but they can help remedy and prevent the major pitfalls of interpretation.
-As a digital age solution, they combine the best of the past and the present to allow for informed decision making with maximum data interpretation ROI.
+Dashboards not only bridge the information gap between traditional data interpretation methods and technology, but they can help remedy and prevent the major pitfalls of the process.
+As a digital age solution, they combine the best of the past and the present to allow for informed decision-making with maximum data interpretation ROI.